 He has been a member of OTP Bank's Board of Directors since 27 April 2012.
-He has been a member of OTP Bank's Risk Assumption and Risk Management Committee, and of its Nomination Committee, since 2014.
+He has been the chairman of OTP Bank's Risk Assumption and Risk Management Committee, and he was a member of the Nomination Committee between 2014 and 2020.

-Ha has been a member of the Board of Directors of OTP Bank Plc. since April 2019 and the Deputy Chairman of the Work-out Committee since October 2019.
+Ha has been the Deputy Chairman of the Board of Directors of OTP Bank Plc. since April 2019 and the Deputy Chairman of the Work-out Committee since October 2019.

 He has been Chairman of the Board of Directors at OTP Factoring Ltd. between since December 2019.
+As of 31 December 2020 he held 29,657 ordinary OTP shares.